tatomyr/json-types/README.md

 Represents any valid JSON.

 Q: Is there a real need to have both `any` and `json`?
-What else apart from json could be in any and still it is valid? `{array: "undefined"}`?
+What else apart from JSON could be in any and still it is valid? `{array: "undefined"}`?
 Anyway, it could be described in terms of **JSON X-Types** as the following:

 ```json